beling/bsuccinct-rs/coding_benchmark/README.md

 `coding_benchmark` is the program (by Piotr Beling) for benchmarking implementations of Huffman coding algorithms.

-It can test the implementations included in the following creates:
+It can test the implementations included in the following crates:
 - [minimum_redundancy](https://crates.io/crates/minimum_redudancy),
 - [constriction](https://crates.io/crates/constriction),
 - [huffman-compress](https://crates.io/crates/huffman-compress).